beberlei/zelten/README.md

 - Git
 - MySQL (not tested with other databases)

+On Ubuntu this is:

+    sudo apt-get install php5 php5-curl git msyql-server apache2

 ### Obtain the source code

 For now the installation is pretty technical using Git: